Beltana: Landscape

 Beltana lies 240 m above sea level between the often dry Warrioota and Sliding Rock creeks near Mount Deception.
 Due to the flatness of the country, the town's proximity to the creeks and the area's usually unpredictable weather, heavy rainfall has often led to flooding.
 Beltana has experienced six months with no rain (1960–61) and six months with over 300 mm of rain (1975–76) and drought has caused the area to be unstocked for long periods (1903–09).

 Rainfall has ranged from 57 mm in 1902 to a record 408.6 mm in 1974 with a long term average of 205 mm.
 There are occasional winter frosts, hailstorms and one recorded snowfall (on Mount Hack and Mount Stuart in July 1971).

-Saltbush, bluebush and other acacias are native plants that, with the reduction in stocking over the last decades of the 20th century, are beginning to return to the town area.
+Saltbush, bluebush and acacias are native plants that, with the reduction in stocking over the last decades of the 20th century, are beginning to return to the town area.
 River red gums line the creeks and there is a nearby yellow-footed rock-wallaby population.